 We love scuba diving and always try to squeeze in as much of it as we can during our travels.

-We first got certified during our big trip in Asia, then continued to do as much diving as we could across the continent.
-Asia is the perfect place to come for scuba diving, with some of the best dive sites in the world.
+We first got certified on our first trip as a young gay couple travelling in Thailand many (many!) moons ago.
+Then, during our big trip in Asia, we continued to do as much diving as we could across the continent.
+We love Asia for diving.
+It has some of the best dive sites in the world.

 These are our 5 best scuba diving sites in Asia which we completely fell in love and highly recommend you check out.